OpenModelica/OpenModelica/doc/UsersGuide/source/debugger.rst

 Use the Transformation Debugger for Browsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the transformation debugger.
-It opens on the equation where the
+The debugger opens on the equation where the error was found.
-error was found.
 You can browse through the dependencies (variables that
 are defined by the equation, or the equation is dependent on), and
 similar for variables.
 The equations and variables form a bipartite
 graph that you can walk.